-Executive officers of Clarus and other key employees who contribute to the growth, development and financial success of Clarus are eligible to be awarded stock options to purchase our common stock, shares of restricted common stock, and bonuses of shares of common stock under our equity incentive plans.
-Awards under this plan help relate a significant portion of an employee's long-term remuneration directly to stock price appreciation realized by all our stockholders and aligns an employee's interests with that of our stockholders.
-The Compensation Committee believes equity-based incentive compensation aligns executive and stockholder interests because (i) the use of a multi-year lock-up or vesting schedule or milestone based vesting schedule for equity awards encourages executive retention and emphasizes long-term growth, and (ii) paying a significant portion of management's compensation in our equity provides management with a powerful incentive to increase stockholder value over the long term.
+Executive officers of Clarus and other key employees who contribute to the growth, development and financial success of Clarus are eligible to be awarded stock options to purchase our common stock, shares of restricted common stock, and bonuses of shares of common stock under the 2005 Stock Incentive Plan.
+Awards under the 2005 Stock Incentive Plan help relate a significant portion of an employee's long-term remuneration directly to stock price appreciation realized by all our stockholders and aligns an employee's interests with that of our stockholders.
+The Compensation Committee believes equity-based incentive compensation aligns executive and stockholder interests because (i) the use of a multi-year lock-up or vesting schedule or milestone based vesting schedule for equity awards encourages executive retention and emphasizes long-term growth, and (ii) paying a significant portion of management's compensation in our equity provides management with a powerful incentive to increase stockholder value over the long-term.
 The Compensation Committee determines appropriate individual long-term incentive awards in the exercise of its discretion in view of the above criteria and applicable policies.
 The timing of our equity award grants is not designed to have any relationship with our release of material, non-public information.
-Awards are generally granted at previously scheduled meetings of the Board and Compensation Committee and as required by our 2005 Stock Incentive Plan, options and stock awards are granted with an exercise price and valued equal to the fair market value of the Company's common stock which is the closing price on the date of grant such awards.
+Awards are generally granted at previously scheduled meetings of the Board and Compensation Committee and as required by our 2005 Stock Incentive Plan, options and stock awards are granted with an exercise price and valued equal to the fair market value of the Company's common stock which is the closing price on the date of such grant.

 In December 2007, Mr. Baratelli was awarded options under the 2005 Stock Incentive Plan to purchase 100,000 shares of common stock at an exercise price of \$5.98 and vesting in equal annual installments over four years commencing December 13, 2008.
 In granting this stock option award to Mr. Baratelli, the Board noted that Mr. Baratelli had not previously received an equity award since he commenced employment with the Company in February 2007.
-Mr. Kanders was not awarded any equity compensation in 2007.
+Mr. Baratelli was not awarded any equity compensation for 2008.
+Mr. Kanders was not awarded any equity compensation for 2008, 2007 or 2006.